 The survey results indicate that the program positively impacted year-round commuting behavior among Bloomington-Normal residents who participated in the Commuter Challenge and underscore the importance of continued promotion of the program in the community.

 McCurdy, Mike and Curtis, Tyler, "Results of the 2013 Good To Go Commuter Challenge Impact Survey" (2013).
 Community Project Design and Management Reports - Sociology.
-Paper 1.
+1.